sahammond/fastatools/README.md

 # fastatools
-Scripts to work with sequence records in fasta formats
+Python library to work with sequence records in FASTA format.
+Some functions included as command line tools.